RefactoringGuru/design-patterns-php/README.md

 #### 2. I don't understand the roles you're referring to in RealWorld examples.

-Take a look at the structural example first.
+Take a look at the conceptual example first.
 There you'll find detailed descriptions of each class in a pattern, its role, and connection to other classes.

 ## Contributor's Guide